microram/ee4-tools/readme.md

-# Project Title
+# ee4-tools

-A mostly working collection of scripts for managing an [EasyEngine](https://easyengine.io) WordPress hosting server
+A mostly working collection of scripts for managing an [EasyEngine](https://easyengine.io) WordPress hosting server.
+This is not an official project from EasyEngine and may be renamed in the future.

-The backup scripts compress each site htdocs folder and database.
-Full copies are uploaded to Amazon S3 buckets.
-Place the script in cron.daily for automated backups.
+The backup script creates a full compressed copy of each site to upload to S3.
+The 'htdocs' folder and MariaDB/MySQL database are uploaded in separate well organized folders and files.
+This is opposite of other projects that attempt to create incremental backups.
+Glacier storage is inexpensive.
+Full site copies along with S3 lifecycle rules offer the storage and retention this project looks to fulfill.
+Place the ee4-backup-sites v4 script (or backup_sites_s3 & backup_mysql_s3 v3 scripts) in /etc/cron.daily/ for automated backups after your testing.

 ### EasyEngine v4 Tools